WestpacCXTeam/GUI-source/README.md

 	1. [x] check new versions examples in all brands
 	1. [x] `grunt prod-all`
 	1. [x] commit, merge `gh-pages` and `master`
+	1. [x] now make sure all modules have their tags published, GitHub releases submited
 1. upload files
 	1. [x] rename `construction2.html` to `construction.html` to redirect traffic to this file with ngix
 	1. [x] upload `GUI.zip` and `docs.zip` to `.temp` folder (check no version folders are empty)